convincedcoder/convincedcoder.github.io-source/_drafts/DONE-Trunk-based-development.md

 Perhaps the biggest advantage of trunk-based development is that it limits distances between developers.

 In a branching model with long-lived feature branches, one or more developers can work in separation from the rest of the team for days, weeks, or even months.
-This has the advantage that developers on that feature branch can work on the feature in isolation without continuously having to adjust to changes the rest of the team is making to the codebase.
-However, it also has the very large *disadvantage* that developers on that feature branch can work on the feature in isolation without continuously having to adjust to changes the rest of the team is making to the codebase.

 Being able to work in isolation from the rest of the team can seem like a blessing.
 However, someday, your code will have to be integrated with the rest of the codebase.
 The more pain you avoided (or should I say postponed) by choosing not to adjust to changes others were making, the more pain you are saving up until the time has come to merge your feature branch.

 Some people have argued that, as version control systems get better and better at merging code, we really shouldn't be afraid of big merges anymore.
 What they seem to be overlooking is the following: